 One year my kids were in love with Harry Potter, despite never reading the books.
 I threw a Holiday at Hogwarts party in lieu of a Halloween party because I too love HP.
 The kiddos still had the option to dress up, but this way, those who couldn't wouldn't feel left out.
 We made wands using wooden dowels and ribbons.
 I also brought a witch/wizard hat and the kids took turns wearing it while reading Halloween related books to the class.
 Obviously Harry Potter is still not totally accepted by everyone, so get approval for this prior to doing it.

 Here are some other alternate ideas for celebrating Halloween easily and being able to include all students!

-Food and candy is typically a given for Halloween parties, or any party for that matter, but with food restrictions, allergies, nutrition, etc. it can be hard to think of food that not only fits to the theme , but also won’t make the kids have a sugar rush.
+Food and candy are typically a given for Halloween parties or any party for that matter, but with food restrictions, allergies, nutrition, etc. it can be hard to think of food that not only fits the theme but also won’t make the kids have a sugar rush.
 One year I worked in a school that had no limits, and we had two tables full of junk food.
 So unless you like your kids getting sick from eating too much, don’t make that mistake!

 Here are some ideas for healthier alternatives for a book character day.

 One Fish, Two Fish, Red Fish, Blue Fish: Goldfish

 The Giving Tree: Apples

 The Stinky Cheese Man: Cheese and crackers

 The Very Hungry Caterpillar: all the different fruits he eats!